When It Comes to Pet Emergencies, We’ve Seen It All

 Seizures First Aid:

-- Keep the animal in a safe place away from potential dangers including pools or sharp objects.
+- Keep the animal in a safe place away from potential dangers including pools, stairs, or sharp objects.

 - Time the length of the seizure.
 The longer the seizure, the more life threatening it becomes.

 - Place pet in a blanket for transport to Pima Pet Clinic/Animal Emergency Service.